elevating child care

 Children build true self-confidence – not by being showered with praise, but when they have opportunities to solve their own problems and overcome the frustration that often precedes eventual success.

-A secure and trusted child is any teacher’s dream.
-He has the self-confidence to raise his hand and say, “I don’t understand.”
-He doesn’t crumble when he makes mistakes.
-He is persistent in his struggle to grasp something challenging.
-He is his own person – an enthusiastic learner with a unique point of view that he is eager to share.
-Because he is secure, and likes who he is, he is kind to others.
-He is never afraid to be himself, a ‘self’ that has been honored and encouraged since he was born.
-And eventually, he’ll learn to use scissors like the best of them.
+Secure and trusted children are any teacher’s dream.
+They have the self-confidence to raise their hand and say, “I don’t understand.”
+They don’t crumble when they make mistakes.
+They are persistent in their struggle to grasp something challenging.
+They are their own people – enthusiastic learners with a unique point of view that they are eager to share.
+Because they are secure, and like who they are, they are kind to others.
+They are never afraid to be themselves, a ‘self’ that has been honored and encouraged since they were born.
+And eventually, they’ll learn to use scissors like the best of them.

 wow… brilliant post.
 I absolutely wholeheartedly agree.
 I try to really let my daughter just ‘be’ with the thought that this way she will grow up to be who she wants to be and feel strength in herself.
 I believe that feeling secure in your family unit and feeling praised for who you are and what you want to do, provides the solid base from which a child grows into a confident adult.